Maxine Waters: Derek Chauvin trial

-The judge in Chauvin's trial said on April 19, 2021, that Waters's comments were "abhorrent" and that it was "disrespectful to the rule of law and to the judicial branch" for elected officials to comment in advance of the verdict.
+The judge in Chauvin's trial said on April 19, 2021, that Waters' comments were "abhorrent" and that it was "disrespectful to the rule of law and to the judicial branch" for elected officials to comment in advance of the verdict.
 The judge refused the defense's request for a mistrial, saying that the jury "have been told not to watch the news.
 I trust they are following those instructions", but also that "Congresswoman Waters may have given you something on appeal that may result in this whole trial being overturned".

-After Waters's comments, Republican minority leader Kevin McCarthy said, "Waters is inciting violence in Minneapolis just as she has incited it in the past.
-If Speaker Pelosi doesn’t act against this dangerous rhetoric, I will bring action this week”.
+After Waters' comments, Republican minority leader Kevin McCarthy said, "Waters is inciting violence in Minneapolis just as she has incited it in the past.
+If Speaker Pelosi doesn't act against this dangerous rhetoric, I will bring action this week".
 On April 19, 2021, McCarthy introduced a resolution in the House to censure Waters, calling her comments "dangerous".
 The following day, the House voted to block McCarthy's resolution, narrowly defeating it along party lines, 216–210.

 Waters later said that her remarks in Brooklyn Center were taken out of context and that she believed in nonviolent actions.
-In an interview, she said, "I talk about confronting the justice system, confronting the policing that’s going on, I’m talking about speaking up.
-I’m talking about legislation.
-I’m talking about elected officials doing what needs to be done to control their budgets and to pass legislation."
+In an interview, she said, "I talk about confronting the justice system, confronting the policing that's going on, I'm talking about speaking up.
+I'm talking about legislation.
+I'm talking about elected officials doing what needs to be done to control their budgets and to pass legislation."

 Bombing attempt

-Packages that contained pipe bombs were sent to two of Waters's offices on October 24, 2018.
+Packages that contained pipe bombs were sent to two of Waters' offices on October 24, 2018.
 They were intercepted and investigated by the FBI.
 No one was injured.
 Similar packages were sent to several other Democratic leaders and to CNN.
 In 2019, Cesar Sayoc pleaded guilty to mailing the bombs and was sentenced to 20 years in prison.